@ AAAI 2025

 REGULAR PAPER SUBMISSION

-It is a forum to bring attention towards collecting, measuring, managing, mining, and understanding multimodal disinformation, misinformation, and malinformation data from social media.
-This workshop covers (but not limited to) the following topics: --
+This forum brings attention to collecting, measuring, managing, mining, and understanding multimodal disinformation, misinformation, and malinformation data from social media.
+This workshop covers (but is not limited to) the following topics:

 • Development of corpora and annotation guidelines for multimodal hate speech detection and classification.